Alegzandra/Romanian-NLP-tools/README.md

 # Romanian-NLP-tools
-A list of Natural Language Processing Tools for the Romanian language
+A list of Natural Language Processing Tools for the Romanian language.
+I try to keep this list up-to-date, as technologies evolve over time.

+***Any feedback to this repository is greatly appreciated.
+All suggestions are welcome!***

 ## Stemmer